 According to the Centers for Disease Control and Prevention (CDC), some of the clinical signs and symptoms of cerebral palsy include:

-- Muscle Tone: As previously mentioned, a person with cerebral palsy has lack of muscle control.
+- Muscle Tone: As previously mentioned, a person with cerebral palsy has limited muscle control, or may have a complete loss of muscle control.
 This in turn may make what seems like simple tasks extremely difficult.
 For example, sitting down, walking, tying shoes, and grasping objects may prove to be exhausting and hard for those with cerebral palsy.

 - Reflexes: People with cerebral palsy may have abnormal reflex responses such as asymmetrical or symmetrical tonic reflex, palmer grasp reflex, and spinal gallant reflexes.
 Moro reflexes may be present in some infants, but generally clear up with 5 months of age.